Northwestern University: 20th century

 Like other American universities, Northwestern was transformed by World War II (1939–1945).
 Regular enrollment fell dramatically, but the school opened high-intensity, short-term programs that trained over 50,000 military personnel, including future president John F. Kennedy.
 Northwestern's existing NROTC program proved to be a boon to the university as it trained over 36,000 sailors over the course of the war, which led Northwestern to be called the "Annapolis of the Midwest."
 Franklyn B. Snyder led the university from 1939 to 1949, and after the war, surging enrollments under the G.I.
 Bill drove the dramatic expansion of both campuses.
 In 1948, prominent anthropologist Melville J. Herskovits founded the Program of African Studies at Northwestern, the first center of its kind at an American academic institution.

 J. Roscoe Miller's tenure as president from 1949 to 1970 saw an expansion of the Evanston campus, with the construction of the Lakefill on Lake Michigan, growth of the faculty and new academic programs, and polarizing Vietnam-era student protests.
 In 1978, the first and second Unabomber attacks occurred at Northwestern University.
 Relations between Evanston and Northwestern became strained throughout much of the post-war era because of episodes of disruptive student activism, disputes over municipal zoning, building codes, and law enforcement, as well as restrictions on the sale of alcohol near campus until 1972.
 Northwestern's exemption from state and municipal property-tax obligations under its original charter has historically been a source of town-and-gown tension.

 Although government support for universities declined in the 1970s and 1980s, President Arnold R. Weber was able to stabilize university finances, which led to a revitalization of its campuses.
-In 1996, Princess Diana visited Northwestern's Evanston and Chicago campuses to raise money for the university hospital's Robert H. Lurie Comprehensive Cancer Center at the invitation of then-President Henry Bienen.
+In 1996, Diana, Princess of Wales visited Northwestern's Evanston and Chicago campuses to raise money for the university hospital's Robert H. Lurie Comprehensive Cancer Center at the invitation of then-President Henry Bienen.
 Her visit raised a total of $1.5 million for cancer research.